Second Boer War: Nonwhite roles

 Sol Plaatje who kept a diary during the siege of Mafeking.

 And there were more flash points outside of the war.
 On 6 May 1902 at Holkrantz in the southeastern Transvaal, a Zulu faction had their cattle stolen and their women and children tortured by the Boers as a punishment for assisting the British.
 The local Boer officer then sent an insulting message to the tribe, challenging them to take back their cattle.
-The Zulus attacked at night, and in a mutual bloodbath, the Boers lost 56 killed and 3 wounded, while the Africans suffered 52 killed and 48 wounded.
+The Zulus attacked at night, and in a mutual bloodbath, the Boers lost 56 killed and 3 wounded, while the Indigenous Africans suffered 52 killed and 48 wounded.

 About 10,000 black men were attached to Boer units where they performed camp duties; a handful unofficially fought in combat.
-The British Army employed over 14,000 Africans as wagon drivers.
+The British Army employed over 14,000 Indigenous Africans as wagon drivers.
 Even more had combatant roles as spies, guides, and eventually as soldiers.
-By 1902 there were about 30,000 armed Africans in the British Army.
+By 1902 there were about 30,000 armed Indigenous Africans in the British Army.
 Sol Plaatje was the only black person to keep a diary during the war, which later proved to be a valuable source about the black participation in the war.